cseevinck/mws-restaurant-stage-1/README.md

 With the server running, access the site in a web browser at: http://localhost:8000

+To run this app on GitHub, click https://cseevinck.github.io/mws-restaurant-stage-1/

 ## Issues
 - I cannot figure out how to get favicon to work with the SimpleHTTPServer in hosted site.